Ginger Fitzgerald: Ginger Snaps Back: The Beginning

 In Ginger Snaps Back: The Beginning, Ginger returns as a lead character.
 In the 1800s, Ginger and Brigitte are lost with their horse in the Canadian wilderness when they discover an "abandoned camp".
 An Indian woman gives them each a pendant.
 Brigitte's foot is caught in a trap.
 Ginger seeks help, but a hunter frees Brigitte before she returns.
 They are led to Fort Bailey.
 A group of werewolves attack the camp and Ginger is bitten on the shoulder.
 After being held prisoner and fighting back, Ginger is now seen with claws and white streaks in her hair as she opens the gates and lets the werewolves enter.
 Ginger and Brigitte are the only ones left alive.
-When Brigitte states that she is cold when both of them are huddling in the snow outside the burning fort, Ginger quotes "I'm not".
+When Brigitte states that she is cold when both of them are huddling in the snow outside the burning fort, Ginger states, "I'm not."
 Brigitte cuts her hand and presses it against a cut on Ginger's hand, mixing their blood and infecting herself with the curse as well.